Lew Wasserman: Personal life

 Wasserman was married to Edith "Edie" Beckerman, who was also Jewish.
 They had one child, a daughter, Lynne Kay Wasserman.
 Lynne married MCA agent Ron Leif with whom she had a daughter, Carol Ann Leif; they later divorced.
 In 1970, Lynne married stockbroker Jack Meyerowitz.
 They changed their name to Myers and had a son, Casey Wasserman.
 This marriage also ended in divorce.
 Casey carries on the family name in the agency business, the Wasserman Media Group (WMG), which he started in 1998.
-He is also acting president and chief executive officer of the Wasserman Foundation, a charitable organization founded by the Wassermans in 1952 in Beverly Hills.
-Actress Jamie Lee Curtis was his goddaughter.
+He also acted as president and chief executive officer of the Wasserman Foundation, a charitable organization founded by the Wassermans in 1952 in Beverly Hills.

+Actress Jamie Lee Curtis was Wasserman's goddaughter.

 Wasserman's granddaughter, Carol Ann Leif, is a stand-up comedian.

 Wasserman's widow, Edie, died on August 18, 2011, at the age of 95.

 In popular culture

-Wasserman was portrayed by David Eisner in the CBS film Martin and Lewis (2002), by Stewart Bick in the TV film The Reagans (2003), and by Michael Stuhlbarg in Hitchcock (2012).
-Wasserman was also the subject of the biography film The Last Mogul (2005).
+Wasserman was portrayed by David Eisner in the CBS film Martin and Lewis (2002), Stewart Bick in the TV film The Reagans (2003), and Michael Stuhlbarg in Hitchcock (2012).
+Wasserman was also the subject of the documentary film The Last Mogul (2005) directed by Barry Avrich and the podcast series Glitter and Might (2023), hosted by Shawn Levy.